pierrediedhiou/cybersecurity-journey/glossary.md

 encryption that provides strong security with smaller key sizes
 - **Encryption** — The process of converting plaintext into ciphertext using a cipher and a key.
 The cipher is public but the key is secret
+- **ECDSA** — Elliptic Curve Digital Signature Algorithm, a variant of DSA that uses elliptic curve cryptography for smaller key sizes with equivalent security
+- **ECDSA-SK** — ECDSA with Security Key, extends ECDSA by using hardware-based security keys for enhanced private key protection
+- **Ed25519** — A public-key signature system using EdDSA with Curve25519, modern, fast and highly secure
+- **Ed25519-SK** — Ed25519 with Security Key, uses hardware-based
+security keys for improved private key protection
+- **EdDSA** — Edwards-curve Digital Signature Algorithm, the algorithm used by Ed25519
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file